 I slowed the Jeep as I rounded the bend in the road and the full scene came into view.
 Two cop cars and a firetruck were parked on either side of the street, their spinning lights turning the surrounding forest into the perfect setting for a rave.
 Three other vehicles were parked alongside them, and darkened outlines of people were spread out over the blacktop, bending at the waist every now and then to pick things up and shove them into the bags they carried.
 Must have been a wreck and they were cleaning up the debris.

-A tall, black cop stood in the middle of the road, signaling me to stop.
-I did so, dimming my lights so I wouldn’t blind him, then hanging my head out the window as he ambled up to the Jeep.
+A tall cop with deep brown skin stood in the middle of the road, signaling me to stop.
+I did as he commanded, dimming my lights so I wouldn’t blind him, then hanging my head out the window as he ambled up to the Jeep.

 “Just get off shift, Ruby?” he asked.